Alcohol and Drugs

-The Skidmore College Project on Restorative Justice conducts research, teaching, training, and technical assistance for restorative justice projects in schools, universities, communities, and the criminal justice system.
+The University of San Diego Center for Restorative Justice conducts research, teaching, training, and technical assistance for restorative justice projects in schools, universities, communities, and the criminal justice system.
 Additionally, the Restorative Justice Network of Catholic Colleges recognizes the alignment of the philosophy of restorative justice and the guiding ideals of Catholic Social Teaching and connects Catholic colleges implementing restorative practices.

 Spokane Public Schools

 Spokane Public Schools uses restorative practices, which they define as an approach to promoting positive behaviors that focuses on understanding the conflict and how to repair.
 Learn more about their use of Restorative Practices, including:

 Free Massive Open Online Courses (MOOCs)

 Restorative Justice and Practice: Emergence of a Social Movement is a course offered by Victoria University of Wellington (New Zealand).
 This course is an introduction to the theory and practice of restorative justice, widely regarded as one of the most important innovations in modern justice practice.
 Drawing particularly on the experience of New Zealand, it traces how restorative justice has grown from small beginnings into a wider social movement for change across all sectors of society, including schools, families, workplaces and community agencies.
 This course is for anyone committed to a more just, compassionate and peaceful world.
 It will be of particular interest to justice professionals, educationists, social workers, community activists, conflict practitioners and policymakers.